iomicroservices/baselink-nuxt/content/services/tradespeople/painter-decorator/wallpaper-hanging-stripping.md

 Book wallpaper hanging and stripping{{$doc.location}} for walls that wow without the wrinkles

 #description
-Whether you’re creating a standout feature wall or refreshing a whole room, BaseLink connects you with skilled local decorators{{$doc.location}} who hang wallpaper with precision and care — leaving crisp edges, aligned patterns, and a finish that lasts.
+Whether you're creating a standout feature wall or refreshing a whole room, BaseLink connects you with skilled local decorators{{$doc.location}} who hang wallpaper with precision and care — leaving crisp edges, aligned patterns, and a finish that lasts.

 #description
 We start by safely removing old wallpaper and any leftover adhesive, then prep the surface for the best possible results.
 This includes smoothing out imperfections and ensuring your wall is clean and ready to take on the new look.